-Blake Lively Was Bullied For Her Height When She Was Younger, According To Her Instagram
+Blake Lively Opened Up About Being Bullied For Her Height In Her Latest Instagram

 Not even Blake Lively could escape the wrath of childhood bullies.
 At least, that's what she's saying in her latest Instagram posts.
 The 30-year-old actress took to the social media platform on Tuesday, April 17 to open up about her past experiences.
 So, what could have possibly prompted bullies to make Lively their target?
 Apparently, Blake Lively was bullied for her height and her “yellow” hair.

 The actress, who’s known for her roles in Gossip Girl and Café Society, recently visited the Sesame Street set, where she was able to hang out and snap photos with the most famous bird around.
 Yep, Big Bird!
 And it was kind of a big moment for Lively, who said on Instagram that she was often compared to the TV character as a child:

 Still geeking out😍.
 Kids used to make fun of me in elementary school by calling me Big Bird (because I was “too tall” and had “yellow” hair).
 Here’s to making best buddies with the things that once hurt you 🥂💗